epugh/scrutineer/README.md

 JDBC Drivers
 ============
-Scrutineer ships with the SQL Server JTDS driver by default (it's what we use).
+Scrutineer does not ship with any JDBC driver by default .
 All you _should_ need to do is drop your own JDBC driver in the 'repo' sub-directory of the Scrutineer distribution (where all the other jars are).
 We use the Maven AppAssembler plugin which is configured to automatically load all JARs in this path onto the classpath.